onnx/onnx/docs/Operators-ml.md

 <dl>
 <dt><tt>offset</tt> : list of floats</dt>
-<dd>First, offset by this.
-Can be length of features or length 1, in which case it applies to all features</dd>
+<dd>First, offset by this.<br>Can be length of features in an [N,F] tensor or length 1, in which case it applies to all features, regardless of dimension count.</dd>
 <dt><tt>scale</tt> : list of floats</dt>
-<dd>Second, multiply by this, must be same length as offset.<br>Can be length of features or length 1, in which case it applies to all features.</dd>
+<dd>Second, multiply by this.<br>Can be length of features in an [N,F] tensor or length 1, in which case it applies to all features, regardless of dimension count.<br>Must be same length as 'offset'</dd>
 </dl>

 #### Inputs